 Turning the ignition switch key to the START position operates the starter motor.
 The key automatically returns to the ON position when released from the START position.

-The engine will not start unless the gearshift lever is in the N (neutral) position (p.
-55) and the emergency stop switch clip is in the emergency stop switch.
+The ignition switch can be used to start the engine only when the control lever is in the N (neutral) position (p.64) and the emergency stop switch clip is in the emergency stop switch.